tanvim25/DevOps/README.md

 #### Implementation
 PhantomJs was deployed on a separate node controlled by a simple NodeJs server.
 This node is only accessible to the infrastructure node.
 PhantomJs is driven via a Node-Phantom [bridge](https://github.com/sgentle/phantomjs-node).
 The node server receives commands (like start, event) from the infrastructure node and uses them to drive the PhantomJs instance.

-On the cient, along with every page, additional javascript is served by the canary to enable event capturing and forwarding.
+On the client, along with every page, additional javascript is served by the canary to enable event capturing and forwarding.
 This is done using simple event listeners on the body and making Ajax requests to the infrastructure node with the event information.
 The infrastructure node merely forwards the event to the ghost.

 When there is an error on the client, there will be an identical error on the ghost as well.
 The errors can be logged and reported.